rava-dosa/beautiful-jekyll/_posts/2019-02-21-The-it-flowers.md

 By their force of habit to bask in glory of unknown.

 The it flowers, they wanted what others had,
-Some it's wanted to experience the subtle human touch,
+Some 'it' wanted to experience the subtle human touch,
-Some it's wanted to be the part of human celebrations,
+Some 'it' wanted to be the part of human celebrations,
 But Nobody wanted the it flower for what they were.

-Some it's were happy with there freedom,
+Some 'it' were happy with there freedom,
 They were lonely but happy,
 Some days were gloriously dark,
 Some days were miraculously bright.

-They were known as the freedom flowers,
+Those 'it' were known as the freedom flowers,
 They said, "Freedom is a tough thing",
 When you have it you don't want it,
 When you don't you die for it.

 Freedom flowers were an outcast,
-In the group of it flower,
+In the group of 'it' flower,
-The it flowers, the wanted to be adored,
+The 'it' flowers, the wanted to be adored,
 They wanted to be "the" jewellery.

 Loneliness started getting freedom flowers,